-During the year, the Company has issued additional Unsecured Perpetual Securities ("Securities") of ₹ 615.00 crores (Previous year: ₹ 8,000.00 crores (net of redemption of ₹ 2,900.00 crores)) to various related parties.
+During the year, the Company has issued additional Unsecured Perpetual Securities ("Securities") of $\mathfrak{F}$ 615.00 crores (Previous year: $\mathfrak{F}$ 8,000.00 crores (net of redemption of $\mathfrak{F}$ 2,900.00 crores)) to various related parties.
 These Securities are perpetual in nature with no maturity or redemption and are callable only at the option of the Company.
 The distributions on these Securities are cumulative at the rate of 11% p.a.
-(10% upto 31st March, 2019), and at the discretion of the Company.
-As these securities are perpetual in nature and ranked senior only to the Equity Share Capital of the Company and the Company does not have any redemption obligation, these are considered to be in the nature of equity instruments.
+(10% upto 31st March, 2019), and at the discretion of the Company and the Company does not have any redemption obligation, these are considered to be in the nature of equity instruments.